 While I’m writing this blog, I’ve taken all the Free OCI Certifications that were offered during the pandemic and happy to say that I managed to pass all of them.
 I’ll write about my overall preparation in a separate blog that will cover all the certs.
 But it is worth mentioning that before taking the developer exam, I’ve already given Fundamentals, Architect Associate, Autonomous Db, Operations.
 This blog is dedicated exclusively to the OCI Developer Associate Exam (1Z0-1084-20).

 Official Exam Guide from Oracle 1Z0-1084-20

 The feedback given to me at the end of the exam:

 One observation I have is that either the official exam guide is not up to date or the feedback topics is not updated.
 And this is not in sync with this exam pdf.

 I mean Oracle, you need to seriously improve on your certification process.

 Nevertheless, as you can see, I did not answer a lot of them right (as always).
 The goal of a certification is to learn more and validate your learnings.
 I may not have become an expert going through the official course materials, but I managed to pass so I think, I learnt something.

-The exam has 60 questions and 105 minutes.
+The OCI Developer Associate Exam has 60 questions and 105 minutes.
 I’m positive you will be able to finish the exam on time with some time to spare to go through the answers again.
 The passing score is 70%.